douglas-gibbons/regulate/README.md

 --------------------------

 If you have any problems, please feel free to [create an issue](https://github.com/douglas-gibbons/regulate/issues).
+Please do [let me know](https://trafero.io/contact.html) if you found any of this useful!